keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 On the contrary, interconnect simulators have several advantages compared to physical clusters and can be a useful tool to analyze and study the effect dynamic interconnect control.
 Simulated clusters can run faster than physical clusters by using approximation and omitting details.
-Also, simulators make experiments on extremely large-scale virtual environments possible.
-They also allows measuring and recording metrics that are either difficult or impossible to acquire on physical clusters.
+Furthermore, simulators make experiments on extremely large-scale virtual environments possible.
+They also allow measuring and recording metrics that are either difficult or impossible to acquire on physical clusters.

 <!-- 現在の相互結合網シミュレータの状況 -->
 In fact, a wide spectrum of interconnect simulators\ [@Schneider2009;